 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 10D and the D5 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the D5 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D5 Manual.
+Further information on the features and operation of the 10D and D5 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D5 Manual.

 So what conclusions can be drawn?
 Is the Canon 10D better than the Nikon D5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.